Consensys/doc.teku/docs/Tutorials/Configure-External-Signer-TLS.md

 - [Web3Signer installed](https://docs.web3signer.consensys.net/en/latest/HowTo/Get-Started/Install-Binaries/).
 - [Web3Signer signing key files](https://docs.web3signer.consensys.net/en/latest/HowTo/Use-Signing-Keys/) for
-    validators on the Pyrmont testnet.
+    validators on the testnet.
 - [Teku Installed](../HowTo/Get-Started/Installation-Options/Install-Binaries.md).
 - [Java `keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html).
 - A running Ethereum 1.0 node such as [Hyperledger Besu], or cloud-based service such as [Infura] synced to the Goerli testnet.

-This tutorial connects to the Pyrmont testnet ETH2 testnet, and uses [Infura] to access the Goerli ETH1 testnet.
+This tutorial connects to an ETH2 testnet, and uses [Infura] to access the Goerli ETH1 testnet.
 You can sign up for a free [Infura] account, or you can start your own [ETH1 Goerli node].